BlueEagle421/BlueConsole/README.md

 - Use <kbd>↑</kbd> and <kbd>↓</kbd> to scroll through history
 - Use <kbd>tab</kbd> to accept maching hint

+If you downloaded the package with git URL I recommend to create a local copy of the console prefab, because otherwise you won't be able to make changes to it.

+Note that you need to have an EventSystem in you scene for the input working properly.

 ## Features

 Main features of the console: